 Causes of Feline Dandruff

-There are a wide variety of things that can cause your cat’s skin to become itchy, dry, or flaky.
-Here are a few of the many factors that can lead to dandruff in cats.
+Cats have a variety of factors that can cause their skin to become itchy, dry, or flaky.
+Here are a few of the many variables that can lead to dandruff in cats.

 Arthritis—Limited mobility may interfere with your cat’s ability to clean themselves, leading them to shed larger flakes of dry or oily skin.